itsAanis/Blog-Node-Express-Mongoose/README.md

 ## introduction

-A blog application that lets you post blog to database. its my 2nd full application where i have used CRUD operations, built using the MVC Architecture .
+A blog application that lets you post and store blogs to  Mongo DB database. its my 2nd full application where i have used CRUD operations, built using the MVC Architecture .

 ## Install all the dependencies or node packages used for development via Terminal